 - Bake for 50 to 55 minutes, until lightly golden on top and set.
 Place the pan on a wire rack and let cool completely.
-To remove the bars from the pan, use a dull knife to loosen the sides, then gently lift them out using the overhanging parchment paper like handles.
+To remove the bars from the pan, use a dull knife to loosen the sides, then gently lift them out using the overhanging parchment paper.

 - To make the glaze, whisk together the powdered sugar, almond extract, and milk until smooth.
 Drizzle over the bars, slice, and serve.